When I Was Older: Reception and promotion

 "When I Was Older" was met with generally positive reviews from music critics.
 Idolator's Mike Nied said the song was a "standout" and "shaping up to be a rather menacing anthem".
 Rolling Stone's Angie Martoccio and Billboard's Angelica Acevedo called it "haunting".
 Rossignol stated that the song is "pretty neat".
 Tom Breihan of Stereogum stated that it is hard to see how "When I Was Older" has anything to do with Roma, although wrote its "themes of alienation might have some resonance" and called the track a "weirdly pretty song".
 Chris William of Variety praised the track for the lyrics, calling them "impressive" and also noted its "preternatural spookiness".
 Pitchfork editor Philip Sherburne described it as "gorgeous" and one of the soundtrack's best songs, noting that while its sound "couldn't be further from Mexico City of the 1970s", its thematic closeness to the film made it "a fitting contemporary extrapolation".
 "When I Was Older" experienced limited success on record charts.
 It peaked at number 11 on the US Billboard Alternative Digital Song Sales chart, number 7 on the New Zealand Hot Singles Chart, number 3 on the Sweden Heatseeker chart, and number 9 on the Dutch Tip Single charts.

 To promote "When I Was Older", Eilish performed it at the Coachella Valley Music and Arts Festival in April, at the Glastonbury Festival in June, and at Pukkelpop in August 2019.
-"When I Was Older" was included on the setlist of Eilish's 2019 When We All Fall Asleep Tour, and on her 2020 Where Do We Go?
+"When I Was Older" was included on the setlist of Eilish's 2019 When We All Fall Asleep Tour, and her 2020 Where Do We Go?
 World Tour.